Translating "靈道", acupuncture point HT-4

 The Shen attains oneness through the Ling … Shen without Ling brings fearful withering away.

-The author sees Ling as either 'being oneself' or the 'divine aspect of oneself', depending on the perspective.
+The author sees Ling as either 'having control' (not being powerless) or the 'divine aspect of oneself', depending on the perspective.

 For consistency in the translations, it is necessary to be aware of how the character is translated elsewhere.
 These are the point names it is in.